In the last couple of decades, we’ve seen a dramatic increase in the popularity of business model innovation – and for good reason.

 Another example of this is Peloton.
 They sell high-end exercise equipment like bikes and treadmills for home use, and couple that with a subscription service that provides exercise programs, virtual classes and many other engaging features to accompany the bike.
 According to the company, even though their devices are quite expensive, they aim to sell them at break-even and then make money with the subscriptions.

-This obviously means that to make a profit, they need to ensure that their customers stay motivated and keep exercising, which is what ultimately keeps them fit and creates value.
+This obviously means that to make a profit, they need to ensure that their customers stay motivated and keep exercising, which is what ultimately keeps them fit and creates value for everyone involved.

 How Do You Create Business Model Innovation?